SKYDIVING FREQUENT QUESTIONS ❓

 What's the minimum age to skydive in Australia?

-By law, the minimum age for tandem skydiving in Australia is 12 years of age.
+12 years old is the minimum age to skydive in Australia.
 Any person under 18 years of age needs their parent or guardian’s written permission.
 There is no maximum age to skydive, however, we reserve the right to refuse a skydive based on our assessment based on age, weight and health to ensure everyone’s safety.
 If you have any questions, concerns or anything you need to discuss with us please don’t hesitate to get in contact with us to avoid disappointment on the day.

 Are there any weight restrictions for skydiving?